Out There Halloween Mega Tape

 Out There Halloween Mega Tape is a 2022 comedy horror film that was written and directed by Chris LaMartina.
 It is a sequel to his 2013 film WNUF Halloween Special; in initial promotional materials the film had the early title of WNUF Halloween Sequel.

 The film's production was one of several movies impacted by the COVID-19 pandemic.
-The film premiered in August of 2022 and was released directly to DVD by LaMartina.
+The film premiered in August 2022 and was released directly to DVD by LaMartina.

 Synopsis

 The film is set in the 1990s and presents itself as a copy of an episode of a daily talk show, as well as a recording of a live investigation into alien encounters.
-The first portion shows a Ricky Lake and Jerry Springer-esque talk show led by host Ivy Sparks, who features strange and unusual guests.
+The first portion shows a Ricki Lake and Jerry Springer-esque talk show led by host Ivy Sparks, who features strange and unusual guests.
 The second portion is set some time later and also features a now disgraced Sparks, who is part of a live investigation into a farm rumored to be the site of inexplicable phenomena and alien encounters.
 The film also showcases several faux commercials, similar to the ones seen in the WNUF Halloween Special.